How The New York Times Turned Unsolicited Donations Into a Successful Program

 JULY 27, 2015

 After New York City’s mayor and city council dropped legislation that would have put a cap on the number of Uber cars allowed in the city, a number of associations responded with mixed reviews.
-Uber and other ridesharing companies have the green light, for now, to operate in New York City without any impending restrictions on their companies’ growth.
+The cap was an attempt to reduce traffic congestion, according to The New York Times.

 Boy Scouts’ LGBT Policy Challenged by New York Chapter